 F has declined since the early 2000s and has been below Fmsy since 2009.
 SSB has increased since 2008 and has been above MSY Btrigger since 2012.
-Recruitment (R) in 2016 is the lowest in the time-series (figure 3) (ICES, 2017c).
+Recruitment is currently around the average of the time-series.
+(Figure 3) (ICES, 2018c).

-As fishery removals are considered in the stock assessment process and the stock has a biomass above the limit reference point the Division 7.d stock passes clause C.
+As fishery removals are considered in the stock assessment process and the stock has a biomass above the limit reference point the Division VIId stock passes clause C.

 Figure 3.
-Plaice in Division 7.d.
+Plaice in Division VIId.
 Summary of the stock assessment.
 Predicted values of recruitment are not shaded.
-Shaded areas (F, SSB) and error bars (R) indicate ± 2 standard errors (approximately 95% confidence intervals).
-Source: ICES, 2017c.
+Shaded areas (F, SSB) and error bars (R) indicate ±2 standard errors (approximately 95% confidence intervals).
+Source: ICES, 2018c.R1

-Division 7.e (western English Channel)
+Division VIIe (Western English Channel):

-The stock assessment is an age-based analytical assessment but is considered indicative of trends only (ICES data category 3 stock).
 Input data includes commercial catch information (international landings, ages and length frequencies from catch sampling) and two survey indices (UK-FSP and Q1SWBeam).
+The assessment is indicative of trends.
+(Figure 4).

-Fishing mortality has declined substantially since 2007 and is at Fmsy in 2016.
-The spawning-stock biomass has increased substantially since 2008 and is currently at the time-series maximum and is well above MSY Btrigger.
-Recruitment has been fluctuating without trend (figure 4) (ICES, 2017d).
+Fishing mortality (F) declined substantially after 2007, but has increased again since 2015 and is currently above F{MSY} .
+The spawning-stock biomass (SSB) has increased substantially since 2008, and is currently well above MSY $B{trigger}$.
+Recruitment has been fluctuating without trend.

-As fishery removals are considered in the stock assessment process and the stock has a biomass above the limit reference point the Division 7.e stock passes clause C.
+As fishery removals are considered in the stock assessment process and the stock has a biomass above the limit reference point the Division VIIe stock passes clause C.

 Figure 4.
-Plaice in Division 7.e.
+Plaice in Division VIIe.
 Summary of the stock assessment.
 Recruitment, fishing pressure, and SSB are relative in relation to the average of the time-series.
 The dashed lines in the relative SSB plot indicate the average values of the respective years.
 Discard data are only available for 2012-2016 and are not included in the assessment.
-Source: ICES, 2017d.
+Source: ICES, 2018d.
+R1

-Divisions 7.f-g (Bristol Channel, Celtic Sea)
+Divisions VII f-g (Bristol Channel, Celtic Sea)